Important information for all coffee lovers!

 - This happens however the coffee is packed

 - Thousands of people have found the answer

 - The solution is to buy your coffee freshly roasted and store it in the fridge or freezer.

 It is important to get the right grind for the method used.
 Courser grinds are used where the coffee stands longer in a pot or on electric filter machines where the water is slowly passed through the coffee.

-One of the oldest and most accessible methods, it produces coffee with lotsof body.
-Use an earthenware jug or pot, preferably with a lid, even a teapot will do the trick, though not as well as a taller purpose made coffee pot.
-Put in medium/fine, medium or coarse ground coffee, add water just off the boil and stir well.
+One of the oldest and most accessible methods, this produces coffee with lots of body.
+Use an earthenware jug or pot, preferably with a lid.
+(Even a teapot will do the trick, though not as well as a taller purpose made coffee pot.)
+Put in medium-fine, medium or coarse ground coffee, add water just off the boil and stir well.
 Allow to infuse for 3 to 4 minutes then pour through a strainer.

 Even with the gauze filter this coffee retains a fairly high particle content and over a period